singer-io/tap-typeform/README.md

 ## Configuration

-This tap requires a `config.json` which specifies details regarding an [Authentication token](https://developer.typeform.com/get-started/convert-keys-to-access-tokens/), a list of form ids, cutoff date for syncing historical data, and a time period range [daily,hourly] to control what incremental extract date ranges are.
-See [config.sample.json](config.sample.json) for an example.
+This tap requires a `config.json` which specifies details regarding an [Authentication token](https://developer.typeform.com/get-started/convert-keys-to-access-tokens/), a list of form ids, a start date for syncing historical data (date format of YYYY-MM-DDTHH:MI:SSZ), and a time period range [daily,hourly] to control what incremental extract date ranges are.
+See [example.config.json](example.config.json) for an example.

 Create the catalog: